 - Attention deficit-hyperactivity disorder (ADHD).
 Some research suggests that patients with ADHD have lower levels of amino acids such as phenylalanine, so there was hope that providing phenylalanine might treat ADHD.
 However, taking phenylalanine by mouth does not seem to have any effect on ADHD symptoms.

 - Pain.
 Taking D-phenylalanine by mouth does not need to reduce pain.

 - Acupuncture anesthesia.
 Early research suggests that taking D-phenylalanine by mouth might enhance acupuncture anesthesia while having a tooth pulled.
 However, it does not seem to improve acupuncture anesthesia for back pain.

-- Alcohol withdrawal.
+- Alcoholism.
 Early research suggests that taking a combination of D-phenylalanine, L-glutamine, and L-5-hydroxytryptophan for 40 days can improve some symptoms of alcohol withdrawal.

 - Depression.
 Limited clinical research performed in the 1980s suggests L-phenylalanine or DL-phenylalanine might be useful for depression.
 However, this research needs to be confirmed.
 Taking D-phenylalanine does not appear to improve symptoms of depression.

 - Multiple sclerosis.
 Early research suggests that using Cari Loder's regiment, which includes L-phenylalanine, lofepramine, and intramuscular vitamin B12 for 24 weeks, does not improve disability in people with multiple sclerosis.